 Water Ski Show, Badwater Ski-Ters Water Ski Team, Vagabond Park, Menominee River, Spread Eagle, Wisconsin, 5 miles from Iron Mountain, Michigan.
-2012 Shows Wednesday and Sunday at 6:00 CT from mid-June to August 26th with special shows July 4th at 2 pm and Labor Day Weekend, Sunday, September 2nd at 2 pm.
+Shows Wednesday and Sunday at 6:00 CT from mid-June to mid-August, Sunday shows through the end of August.
+Special shows July 4th at 2 pm and Labor Day Sunday at 2 pm.
 Watch daring barefoot acts, swivel skiing, doubles acts, the ballet line, and our National Champion Jump Team will perform their amazing jump acts.

 Whispering Pines Outpost, fishing report, fishing and hunting supplies, N-4200 M-95, Iron Mountain, MI 49801, (906 774-1277)

 West Mackinac Recreation Area Association covering the western portion of Mackinac County, including the towns of Curtis, Gould City, Naubinway and Engadine.
 Cabins, cottages, campgrounds and restaurants.